postgresml/postgresml/pgml-dashboard/content/blog/how-to-improve-search-results-with-machine-learning.md

 !!!

 In a real application, we'd record the results of millions of searches results with the ts_ranks and clicks from our users, but even this small amount of data is enough to train a model with PostgresML.
 Bootstrapping or back-filling data is also possible with several techniques.
-You could build the app, and have your admins or employees just use it to generate training data before a public release.
+You could build the app, and have your admins or employees use it to generate training data before a public release.

 ### Training a Model to rank search results

 We'll train a model for our "Search Ranking" project using the `pgml.train` function, which takes several arguments.
-The `project_name` is just a handle we can use to refer to the model later when we're ranking results, and the `task` is the type of model we want to train.
+The `project_name` is a handle we can use to refer to the model later when we're ranking results, and the `task` is the type of model we want to train.
 In this case, we want to train a model to predict the probability of a user clicking on a search result, given the `title_rank` and `body_rank` of the result.
 This is a regression problem, because we're predicting a continuous value between 0 and 1.
 We could also train a classification model to make a boolean prediction whether a user will click on a result, but we'll save that for another example.

 Here goes some machine learning: